laurgao/simpy/README.md

 ![integrals](./benchmark/integration_log.png)

-Current version can do algebraic & trigonometric simplifications, perform differentiation, and can perform *almost all* AP calc integrals including polynomials, rational functions, trig functions, logs, exponentials, and combinations of them.
+Current version can do algebraic & trigonometric simplifications, perform differentiation, and can perform _almost all_ AP calc integrals including polynomials, rational functions, trig functions, logs, exponentials, and combinations of them.
+Also supports simplification of mathematical expressions, including a custom regex-like library for parsing mathematical expressions.

 ## Quick start